 The process of our writing begins in the Foundation Stage, as soon as a child can pick up a pencil and they then begin the journey of developing their skills and ability to confidently write about a variety of experiences.
 The process helps to empower our children to have the confidence and skills to be able to plan and write both fiction and non-fiction pieces, including poetry.
-Encouraging children to read their writing aloud also helps to develop their ability to edit and check with the aid of our “Five Finger Checker” and “COGS and ARMS” approaches to this part of the process.
+Encouraging children to read their writing aloud also helps to develop their ability to edit and check with the aid of our “Five Finger Checker” and “COPS and ARMS” approaches to this part of the process.

 The teaching of writing is always done through our cross-curricular planning to help the children to have the knowledge and understanding about the content of their pieces.
 Teachers help to build up the process, exposing children to examples, reading texts and showing examples of “What a good one looks like” to encourage independence and the skills required to meet the criteria of each stage of the Primary Curriculum that we deliver.